PriceBeater/Shox/README.md

 Shox: Yet another lightwight pub/sub messaging service
 ======================================================

-Shox is a flexible extensible pub/sub messageing service that can be defined subscription logic by extension.
+Shox is a flexible extensible pub/sub messageing service that can be defined subscription logic by extensions.

 Configuration
 -------------